 - Herbst Appliance is used to promote a correct relationship between the upper and the lower jaw, when the lower jaw is too far back relative to the upper jaw.

 - Headgear uses the skull as an anchor in moving teeth and dental bones.
-Typically headgear is worn for only a limited time during the day and throughout night time, as determined by your orthodontist.
+Typically headgear is worn for only a limited time during the day and throughout the nighttime, as determined by your dentist.

 - Palatal Expander applies gentle pressure to the teeth or palate to help widen the upper jaw.
 An expander can be removable in design or glued temporarily in place.

 - Holding Appliances are used in children to maintain space while waiting for permanent teeth to come in.

 - Thumb/Tongue Cribs is used as a reminder device to help stop patients from harmful thumb/finger sucking or excessive tongue pressure habits.
 These habits are known to cause a distortion of arches and palate and an undesirable movement of teeth.

 While there are steps you can make to temporarily fix or alleviate discomfort and prevent additional damage, our office staff should always be notified if you’re having to address orthodontic issues at home.